 Here are the activities that kept my two toddlers and a baby busy, while I got my sweat on:

 Car Wash: Because it’s summer and warm outside, my boys have had a lot of fun just doing car washes.
-I get bowls of soapy water, towels and more to keep them entertained and cool.
+I get bowls of soapy water, towels, and more to keep them entertained and cool.
 I put them outside, where I can see them out the window.
 This kept them busy for quite a while.
 You can grab a set of hot wheels, and just give them a new car each day, rather than all at once.
-This makes the play time more exciting.
+This makes the playtime more exciting.

 New Books: My boys have been really getting into books lately, so giving my boys a new one from the Library or Amazon is super exciting.
 They will sit and look at the pictures, then trade with each other.
 I bought book sets like this one, so I could give them one book a day to look at.

 Small Surprise Bag: I went to the dollar store and stocked up on cheap little toys, which I put in a special bag.
 I use this most of the time to reward good behavior and chores.
 It also is nice when you’ve used all the toys and the kids are in a bad mood, but you just want to get something done.
-I let them chose a toy from the bag, only if they play quietly with it.
+I let them choose a toy from the bag, only if they play quietly with it.
 Then, they can trade after a while.
 If you don’t have a dollar store close by, I found this science activity set on Amazon.
 I am looking at a few of these for next week because the dollar store didn’t have anything new.
-Luckily I only spent $15 dollars there, and the all the activities and toys lasted a couple weeks easy!
+Luckily I only spent $15 dollars there, and all the activities and toys lasted a couple of weeks!

 Now you might be wondering what the baby is doing while the toddlers are playing?
 Luckily, being baby number 3, he loves to watch them play.
 While they do new activities, I give the baby various toys.
 He is also loving snacking, so I give him a lot to snack on while I’m working out.